 How do I find a notary to deal with my purchase?

-A list can be found on our website It is wise to choose one who is fluent in your language so that you understand all the legalities.
+See list of lawyers in Morocco.
+It is wise to choose one who is fluent in your language so that you understand all the legalities.

 How do I go about buying a property?